ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/rabbitmq-etl-task.markdown

 {PANEL/}

-{PANEL: Options Per Queue}
+{PANEL: Options Per Exchange}

 ![Click for Advanced Options](images/queue/rabbitmq_click-for-advanced-options.png "Click for Advanced Options")

-Clicking the Advanced button will display per-queue options.
+Clicking the Advanced button will display per-exchange options.
 In it, you'll find the option to delete documents from RavenDB while they were processed by the selected queue.

 ![Options Per Queue - Delete Processed Documents](images/queue/rabbitmq_options-per-topic.png "Options Per Queue - Delete Processed Documents")

-1. **The Exchange/Queue**
+1. **The Exchange**
-   `loadToOrders` is the script instruction to transfer documents to the `Orders` Exchange/Queue.
+   `loadToOrders` is the script instruction to transfer documents to the `Orders` Exchange.
 2. **Add Queue Options**
    Click to add a per-queue option.
-3. **Collection/Queue Name**
+3. **Queue Name**
-   This is the name of the RavenDB collection from which documents are extracted, as well as the name of the RabbitMQ exchange the documents are loaded to.
+   This is the name of the RabbitMQ exchange the documents are loaded to.
 4. **Delete Processed Documents**
    Enabling this option will remove from the RavenDB collection documents that were processed and loaded to the RabbitMQ exchange.
    {WARNING: }
     Enabling this option will **remove processed documents** from the database.
+    The documents will be deleted after the messages are pushed.
    {WARNING/}

 {PANEL/}